sourcegraph/about/handbook/product/onboarding/index.md

    1. from the root of your local development environment run storybook: `yarn storybook`.
 - Explore and favorite the [Google Drive design folder](https://drive.google.com/drive/folders/1xBRaw_2Ulccd_2ts0Wcq4Rgs6LuVblLU?usp=sharing)
 - Review the [Potential UX projects document](https://docs.google.com/document/d/1LemO13R3f0Ku88WK8tFr7_Qo4teDA0Bebs8Y2TGkS3U/edit)
-   - Use this document to record issues you'd like to work on as you discover them during your onboarding

 ## Week 2-3 - initial projects